probmods/probmods2/readings/inference-algorithms.md

 PS ChatGPT really did misspell "Suchow".
 It is not entirely clear what to make of that.

 b) Suchow and colleagues suggest that Metropolis-Hastings may be a useful way of thinking about creativity, that in fact Metropolis-Hastings may be a useful way of *instantiating* creativity.
 Why would it work better than rejections sampling?
-Than partical filters?
+Than particle filters?

 ChatGPT's answer was pretty similar in form to the one for (a), so it is not copied here.